matt-jung/matt-jung/README.md

 My projects include:
 * A program that takes a given binary string and creates an oracle circuit for Grover's search algorithm, using NOT and MCP (multi-control phase) gates
 * A program that generates random binary strings of a chosen length using H gates
+* Qiskit simulations of protocols that exploit quantum entanglement